janjiralakirankumar/DevOpsEssentials/DevOps E-E.md

 * launch method to be set as Launch agents via SSH.
 * In the host section, give the public IP of the Docker instance.
 * For Credentials for this Docker node, click on the dropdown button named Add and then click on Jenkins;
-* Then in the next window, select kind as SSH username and private key give username as ubuntu,
+* Then in the next window, select kind as SSH username and private key (give username as ubuntu),
-* select Enter directly proceed to a private key value below, once it is done.
+* select Enter directly and proceed to a private key value below,
 * Click on the Add button.
+* once it is done.

 You can get the private key as below: Goto your CICD anchor EC2 machine.
 ```
 cd ~/.ssh
 cat id_rsa
 ```
-Copy the entire content including first line and last line.
+Copy the entire content including the first line and last line.
 Paste it into the space provided for private key

-In SSH Credentials, choose newly created ubuntu.
-Host Key Verification Strategy select Known host file Verification Strategy.
+In SSH Credentials, choose the newly created Ubuntu.
+Host Key Verification Strategy Select Known host file Verification Strategy.

 SSH into your Docker Host.
 Perform the below steps to create a Dockerfile in /home/ubuntu directory.